idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 LSB <span class="bbq">/"Lord, behold, **he whom You love** is sick."/</span>

-One proponent of Laz=DiscipleLoved I found online even claimed that this is here said to be the <i>disciple</i> Jesus loved.
+**One proponent of Laz=DiscipleLoved I found online even claimed that this is here said to be the <i>disciple</i> Jesus loved.**

-It really only says "he" whom you loved, hence my abbreviation HeLoved.
+**It really only says "he" whom you loved**, hence my abbreviation HeLoved.
+That is, **it's actually Laz=HeLoved**.

-Also the argument backfires when you keep in mind that Greek had no quote marks, and in their culture they normally paraphrased content of what someone else said.
+Also the **argument backfires when you keep in mind that Greek had no quote marks, and in their culture they normally paraphrased content of what someone else said** unless it was often-repeated as a teaching.

-So this is the <i>author's</i> wording, most likely.
+**So this is the <i>author's</i> wording, most likely.**

-I see this actually as further evidence for John's authorship.
+**I see this actually as further evidence for John's authorship.**

-Both because he phrases it differently from DiscipleLoved, and because this author who seems to be close to Peter both in John 21 (final chapter) and at the Last Supper paraphrases the messengers' message in this way.
+Both **because he phrases it differently from DiscipleLoved**, *and because this author who seems to be close to Peter both in John 21 (final chapter) and at the Last Supper paraphrases the messengers' message in this way*.

-The fact that this is shortly before the Last Supper intro of DiscipleLoved only further supports that John is leading up to the introduction of that term in steps, clarifying up front that Jesus loved others, not only the author.
+The fact **that this is shortly before the Last Supper intro of DiscipleLoved only further supports that John is leading up to the introduction of that term in steps, clarifying up front that Jesus loved others, not only the author**.

+So *if it's John, he has properly clarified that this is a statement of humility, but if it's Lazarus it looks quite the opposite*.

-In the longer article I also noted abundant extrabiblical evidence that both the gospel of John and the three epistles of John were written by John, and listed many similar passages in John and 1/2/3 John, including an emphasis on love, and authorial avoidance.
+In the longer article I also noted *abundant extrabiblical evidence that both the gospel of John and the three epistles of John were written by John, and listed many similar passages in John and 1/2/3 John, including an emphasis on love, and authorial avoidance*.

 John does say his name within the body text for Revelation.
 I cover why I think that's not a problem in detail there; in short, it was mainly historical narrative that had the problem, not prophetic works or epistles, and Revelation is a mix of both (compare Isaiah's first-person in-text self-references and the many like it in Paul for example).